Join Our FREE Live Webinar

 Real estate wholesaling, although new to many younger property investors, is a tried-and-true investment approach.
 However, its recent popularity has reached new heights, which has also caused industry members and licensees to voice their concerns regarding wholesaling as an investment option.
 Opponents argue that the actions of a wholesale transaction mimic those that require a real estate license in Iowa.

 However, these arguments are based upon a fundamental fallacy.
-The argument lacks merit because it assumes real estate wholesalers are selling the property, when in fact, wholesalers are selling their right to purchase the property, awarded by the Principle of Equitable conversion.
+The argument lacks merit because it assumes real estate wholesalers are selling the property when, in fact, wholesalers are selling their right to purchase the property, awarded by the Principle of Equitable conversion.

 Real estate wholesaling is legal in Iowa.
 Wholesalers act as a middleman, a well-defined role found across sectors in any free and open market or economy.
 However, wholesalers must remain well-versed in Iowa’s regulations to ensure their business decisions are within Iowa’s legal limits.